puppe1990/call_scribe/README.md

 ## Features

-- 🎤 **Real-time Audio Recording** - Record audio directly from your microphone
+- 🎤 **Real-time Audio Recording** - Record audio from microphone, system audio, or both
+- 🔊 **System Audio Support** - Record computer audio (calls, meetings, videos) using BlackHole on macOS
 - 🗣️ **AI-Powered Transcription** - Uses OpenAI's Whisper model for accurate speech-to-text conversion
 - 🌐 **Multi-language Support** - Defaults to Portuguese (Brazil), with support for 99+ languages
 - 📁 **Organized File Storage** - Each recording is saved in its own timestamped folder